marbx/MozillaThunderbirdAddon/Adresslabel/addresslabel/chrome/content/readme.txt

-Thanks to Fabian for help with Add-ons, Wolfgang for Spanish, Martin for Dutch, Tina for Italian, Victoria for English, Boris for Russian, Emőke for Hungarian, DakSrbija of BabelZilla for Serbian, mar of BabelZillafor Japanese, David for French.
+Thanks to Fabian for help with Add-ons, Wolfgang for Spanish, Martin for Dutch, Tina for Italian, Victoria for English, Boris for Russian, Emőke for Hungarian, David  for French, BabelZilla translators DakSrbija for Serbian, mar for Japanese, ouesten for Portuguese.

-Version 8 (December 2014)
+Version 8 (April 2015)
- - adds 'Label margin left' to page layout settings; inquired by Christian
+ - corrects horizontal positions in Pdf and Ps; inquired by Christian

 Version 7 (October 2014)
  - uses also the 2nd line of the address (street); reported by Brigitte

 Version 6 (August 2014)
  - simplifies settings by removing label size
- - corrects Ps/pdf line break
+ - corrects Ps/Pdf line break
  - corrects Ps for Evince (showpage)

 Version 5 (July 2014)